-Turkey is about to be one of the biggest higher education landscape with the 206 universities in Europe.
-The 129 of these universities are financed publicly, and the 77 left are the private universities who are also performing the higher education activities in the national and international level.
-Yüksek Öğretim Kurulu (The Council of Higher Education YÖK) has been administrating the activities of the universities in Turkey.
+Turkey is about to be one of the biggest higher education landscape with the 207 universities in Europe.
+The 129 of these universities are financed publicly, and the 78 left are the private universities who are also performing the higher education activities in the national and international level.
+Yüksek Öğretim Kurulu -YÖK (The Council of Higher Education - CoHE) has been administrating the activities of the universities in Turkey.

-According to the Directory of Open Access Journals (DOAJ) September 2018 data there are 326 Turkish OA journals which were registered to DOAJ.
+According to the Directory of Open Access Journals (DOAJ) February 2020 data there are 413 Turkish OA journals which were registered to DOAJ.
 Some of these journals are hosted by OA journal platforms, but most are run individually by research institutions and learned societies.
-ANKOS OAIR is the Turkish partner of DOAJ for the first evaluation of the journals that applied to register into DOAJ from Turkey.
-The registered journal number to the TÜBİTAK-ULAKBİM DergiPark Project has been 1.978 (September 2018)
+The registered journal number to the TÜBİTAK-ULAKBİM DergiPark Project has been 1.879 (February 2020)

 TÜBİTAK-ULAKBİM DergiPark is also one of the biggest OpenAIRE data provider.